Reductionist Science and the Evolution of Integrative Oncology

 “Integrative health care is derived from lessons integrated across scientific disciplines, and it requires scientific processes that cross domains.
 The most important influences on health, for individuals and society, are not the factors at play within any single domain—genetics, behavior, social or economic circumstances, physical environment, health care—but the dynamics and synergies across domains.
 Research tends to examine these influences in isolation, which can distort interpretation of the results and hinder application of results.
 The most value will come from broader, systems-level approaches and redesign of research strategies and methodologies.”

 The human mind and body, when confronted with malignancy, reacts with a complex set of physiological and psychological change that cannot be adequately addressed in isolation.
-As such, only whole person, multi-interventional synergistic approaches to scientific exploration will lead the way to 21st century personalized, integrative oncology care.
+As such, only whole person, multi-interventional research models will lead the way to 21st century truly personalized, integrative oncology care.

 Millions of dollars have been expended on studies focusing on one variable against a control.
 Historically, this has been the only type of study design that has passed NIH’s research funding review boards.
 NCCAM and OCCAM have funded a number of single-modality studies over the years that follow these reductionistic standards of medical exploration.
 In fact, NIH has heretofore never funded research that explores more than one type of intervention at a time.
 There have been studies that have focused on multivitamins, vitamin E, calcium, acupuncture, exercise and many other single agents or interventions, but no complex, multiple modality trial designs have been funded or executed to date.
 Notably, Dr. Dean Ornish published positive outcomes on his seminal work in the areas of cardiac health and prostate cancer.
 There has been no significant research on truly comprehensive lifestyle interventions in malignancy since.